Lost: Identity

 During the nine months of pregnancy, my changing body was foreign to me.
 I didn’t label myself as “ugly” or “pretty” but I found it hard to look at myself naked in the mirror—after a shower, I would reach for a towel right away and wrap myself into it as if my sore breasts and my growing belly weren’t there.

 The fact that I felt treated as a baby incubator didn’t help either.
 I was no longer a woman, I was a pregnant woman.
-That two-syllable word changed everything—at least the way I was seeing myself and the way the rest of the world was treating me, sometime with caution, sometime with condescension.
+That two-syllable word changed everything—at least the way I was seeing myself and the way the rest of the world was treating me, sometimes with caution, sometimes with condescension.

-I tried to survive and to adapt to these changes.
+I tried to survive and adapt to these changes.
 I made concessions and I worked on baking that baby the best I could.
-I also tried to live a normal life: I didn’t give up yoga, traveling or vegetarian sushi.
+I also tried to live a normal life: I didn’t give up yoga, travelling or vegetarian sushi.

 From a physical point of view, I had it easy.
 Like my ob-gyn said, “your body was made to have children.”
 From a psychological point of view, it was another story.
 I was borderline depressed at times even though I still can’t pinpoint what triggered that sense of loss of control and why I found being pregnant so challenging.
 It’s one of these things I can’t explain.